Bryan De La Cruz Player Props: Marlins vs. Mariners

 Bryan De La Cruz At The Plate

-- De La Cruz is batting .295 with 14 doubles, eight home runs and 20 walks.
+- De La Cruz is hitting .290 with 14 doubles, eight home runs and 20 walks.

-- Among qualifying hitters in MLB play, he ranks 19th in batting average, 49th in on-base percentage, and 52nd in slugging.
+- Among qualifying hitters in MLB play, his batting average ranks 22nd, his on-base percentage ranks 62nd, and he is 58th in the league in slugging.

-- De La Cruz has picked up a hit in 40 of 60 games this year, with multiple hits 17 times.
+- De La Cruz has picked up a hit in 40 of 61 games this season, with multiple hits 17 times.

-- In 21 games this season (35.0%), De La Cruz has picked up an RBI, and in 10 of those games (16.7%) he had two or more.
-He has also driven home three or more of his team's runs in four contests.
+- De La Cruz has an RBI in 21 of 61 games this year, with multiple RBI in 10 of them.
+He has also driven in three or more of his team's runs in four contests.

-- He has scored a run in 21 games this season, with multiple runs six times.
+- He has scored in 34.4% of his games this year, with more than one run scored in 9.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.